 This article is the first in a series of navigating and choosing commands in Microsoft Office using the keyboard.

-You have the ability to work in Microsoft Office as well as many other programs using just your keyboard.
+You have the ability to work in Microsoft Word, Excel and PowerPoint as well as many other programs using just your keyboard.
 This can be useful for those working with laptops or for any user that has difficulty using a mouse including users with disabilities (particularly those with mobility impairments).
 For those that use assistive technology such as a screen reader, Microsoft uses a standard called Microsoft Active Accessibility (MSAA) so that users with visual impairments will be able to navigate in the Office programs.
-You can use these keyboard navigation strategies in Microsoft Word, Excel, PowerPoint, Access, Project and Publisher.
+You can use these keyboard navigation strategies in Microsoft Word, Excel, PowerPoint, Access, Outlook, Project and Publisher.

 Showing or hiding the Ribbon

-To show or hide the Ribbon, press Control + F1.
+To show or hide the Ribbon, press Ctrl + F1.

 Activating keyboard control in the Ribbon

 You can use the Alt key to activate keyboard control in the Ribbon.
 Key tips will appear on the Ribbon as a small label or badge.
 You can also press F10 instead of Alt.

 Below is an activated Ribbon in Microsoft Excel after the user has pressed Alt:

 Choosing commands in the Ribbon using a keyboard

 To choose commands in the Ribbon in any of the Microsoft Office programs using badge letters: